Here are 9 Atlanta home improvements that add value to your home without breaking the bank.

 9. Create an outdoor oasis

 The final area of improvement that will increase the value of your Atlanta home is actually found outside.
 Great weather is one reason so many people enjoy living in Atlanta so making the most of your deck, patio and garden is a good idea.
-For instance, a garden fountain is enchanting and appeals to the senses.
+For instance, a garden fountain like this one in Morningside is enchanting and appeals to the senses.

 Start by power washing the deck and patio.
 And re-stain the wood decking if need be.